kolaczyn/fit-tracker/README.md

 - add fancy slide in of the content on page load
 - if a form is partilally filled it (e.g. add food) send an alert asking user if he's sure, and he'll loose progress
 - the sidebar is hidden on the mobile - make sidebar's content accessable on the mobile through line in the hamburger menu
-- the scrollbar looks ugly in light mode